Umademyday/web_scrapper/README.md

 This will run the script with filtering mode 1.
 (Filter all previous entries with more than five words in the title ordered by the number of comments first.)

-python main.py --filtering_mode 2 --outputfile_name output.txt
+python3 main.py --filtering_mode 2 --outputfile_name output.txt
 This will run the script with filtering mode 2 (Filter all previous entries with less than or equal to five words in the title ordered by points.) and write the output to a file named output.txt.